Ditectrev/DP-203/README.md

 ![Question 85](images/question85.png)

 - [x] Replication machanism: Zone-redundant storage (ZRS).
-Failover process: Failover manually initiated by the customer.
+Failover process: Failover automatically initiated by an Azure Automation job.
 - [ ] Replication machanism: Change feed.
 Failover process: Failover initiated by Microsoft.
-- [ ] Replication machanism: Read-access geo-zone-redundant storage (RA-GRS).
-Failover process: Failover automatically initiated by an Azure Automation job.
+- [x] Replication machanism: Read-access geo-zone-redundant storage (RA-GRS).
+Failover process: Failover manually initiated by the customer.
 - [ ] Replication machanism: Read-access geo-redundant storage (RA-GRS).
 Failover process: Failover initiated by Microsoft.

 ### You plan to develop a dataset named Purchases by using Azure databricks Purchases will contain the following columns: ProductID ItemPrice lineTotal Quantity StorelD Minute Month Hour Year Day You need to store the data to support hourly incremental load pipelines that will vary for each StoreID. the solution must minimize storage costs.
 How should you complete the rode?